Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 What Can Affect an Appraisal?

-An appraisal may consider:
+An appraiser may consider:

 • Recent comparable sales